 If you’re interested in getting involved in an existing worm hotel, check the Amsterdam municipality’s neighbourhood composting map.
 You’ll be able to locate the bin nearest you and see if there’s space to join.
 If you live outside of Amsterdam, wormenhotel.nl has a similar map that covers not only Amsterdam but the entire lowlands.
 These maps also include the contact information you’ll need to get in touch.

-If you’re feeling handy, you can even build your own worm hotel.
+If you’re feeling like doing some handy work, you can even build your own worm hotel.
 Le Compostier is working on putting together a DIY kit that will set you up with everything you need to build one at home.
 Until that’s ready to go, it’s only slightly more challenging to follow their simple instructions to make one out of recycled buckets.

 Van Ziel’s number one tip for new composters: “Just start.”
 He says, “People are often afraid of something going wrong, but nature takes care of you in mysterious ways sometimes.
 If you just pile on your organic waste it will automatically start decomposing.
 It’s a slow process so you’ll have plenty of time to steer things along the way.”
 Get started, and you’ll be sucked down the wormhole of urban vermiculture before you know it.